ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-Custom-Panel/RViz-Custom-Panel.rst

    {
      // Access the abstract ROS Node and
-     // in the process lock it for exclusive use until the method is done.
+     // in the process lock it for exclusive use until the method is done. node_ptr_ = getDisplayContext()->getRosNodeAbstraction().lock();
-     // on init add a thread lock to our ROS node. node_ptr_ = getDisplayContext()->getRosNodeAbstraction().lock();

      // Get a pointer to the familiar rclcpp::Node for making subscriptions/publishers
      // (as per normal rclcpp code)
-     // grab a shared pointer from our target node from which we'll get our data rclcpp::Node::SharedPtr node = node_ptr_->get_raw_node();
+     rclcpp::Node::SharedPtr node = node_ptr_->get_raw_node();

-     publisher_ = node->create_publisher<std_msgs::msg::String>("/output", 10);
+     // Create a String publisher for the output publisher_ = node->create_publisher<std_msgs::msg::String>("/output", 10);

-     // In our target node, create a subscription, of type String, on topic input, and bind it to the demoCallback inside this class. subscription_ = node->create_subscription<std_msgs::msg::String>("/input", 10, std::bind(&DemoPanel::topicCallback, this, std::placeholders::_1));
+     // Create a String subscription and bind it to the topicCallback inside this class. subscription_ = node->create_subscription<std_msgs::msg::String>("/input", 10, std::bind(&DemoPanel::topicCallback, this, std::placeholders::_1));
    }

    // When the subscriber gets a message, this callback is triggered,
-   // and then we copy its data into the widget's label
-   // When our node interface gets a message on its input topic this callback
-   // gets called and we copy the message text to our button label. void DemoPanel::topicCallback(const std_msgs::msg::String & msg) {
+   // and then we copy its data into the widget's label void DemoPanel::topicCallback(const std_msgs::msg::String & msg) {
      label_->setText(QString(msg.data.c_str()));